-In a circular to be able to have ways-achieving implications on the export and ITeS network, the Government has clarified that absolutely everyone engaged in the facilitation of supply of goods/offerings will now not be considered to be engaged in export and could now be taken into consideration as a middleman until it’s miles on his own account.
-This might imply carrier vendors engaged in backend offerings inclusive of placement and shipping and logistical aid, obtaining relevant Government clearances, transportation of products, put up-income help offerings and others will now come below the ambit of GST and may be taxed at 18%.
+In a circular to be able to have ways-achieving implications on the export and ITeS network, the Government has clarified that absolutely everyone engaged in the facilitation of the supply of goods/offerings will now not be considered to be involved in export and could now be taken into consideration as a middleman until it’s miles on his account.
+This might imply carrier vendors engaged in backend offerings inclusive of placement and shipping and logistical aid, obtaining relevant Government clearances, transportation of products, put up-income help offerings, and others will now come below the ambit of GST and may be taxed at 18%.

 Scenario 1: